hamzahik/wakanda-paas-doc/docs/getting_started.rst

 Application remote repository
 =============================

-You can get your application's remote repository URL by clicking the "copy repository" button
+You can get your application's remote repository URL by clicking the ``copy repository`` button

 .. image:: images/git_copy_repo.png